mcroydon/rusticle/README.md

 You can then point your web browser at `http://localhost:8888`.
 Data is served over json at `http://localhost:8888/data` and individual images are served at `http://localhost:8888/img?entity=<entity>&crc=<crc>`.

+### To Do

+* Exhaustively check possible steam directory locations rather than be fancy with runtime.GOOS.
+* Allow for env var or cmdline argument for Steam location in case it's not in the standard spot.
+* Don't use panic, let errors bubble up and present useful/actionable information.

 # License

 Rusticle is released under the MIT license.